Home » By Dish Type » Soups and Salads » Best Italian Pasta Salad With Pepperoni

 • Any kind of small pasta can be used instead of rotini.
 However, I like Rotini best because the ridges hold the dressing which gives the pasta more flavor.

-• Feel free to change the amounts of any of the vegetables and cheese.
+• Feel free to change out any of the vegetables and cheeses.
 Pasta salad is very forgiving so exact measurements are not required.

 • Be sure not to overcook the pasta.
 It will soak up some of the liquid from the dressing, and will fall apart if it is too soft to start with.